 As individuals and as a group, the quartet are experienced in a variety of genres but specialise in performing contemporary classical repertoire and transcriptions of works by classical composers.
-Performance highlights include the closing concert in the Three Palaces Festival, Malta, three world premières as part of the "Listenpony" concert series, a Nonclassical debut at The Victoria, Dalston, and UK premières of works by contemporary composers such as Ivan Fedele, Ed Scolding, Andrew Chen, and Alexander Glyde-Bates.
+Performance highlights include the closing concert in the Three Palaces Festival, Malta, three world premières as part of the Listenpony concert series, a Nonclassical debut at The Victoria, Dalston, and UK premières of works by contemporary composers such as Ivan Fedele, Ed Scolding, Andrew Chen, and Alexander Glyde-Bates.
 The quartet made their St John's Smith Square debut in 2017, premièring works by Giles Swayne and Charlotte Harding, and their Wigmore Hall debut in May 2018.
-In 2019 they will make their Purcell Room debut with a programme of 21st Century Saxophone works including a world premiere by Michael Cryne.
+In January 2019 they gave their Purcell Room debut to a full house as part of the Southbank Centre’s SoundState Festival, with a programme of 21st Century Saxophone works including a world première by Michael Cryne.

 The word ‘Laefer’ (pronounced lay-fer) is anglo-saxon for ‘reed’ and ‘sheet metal’.